tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 specified.
 The procedure will find the best cell for the UEs, based on several criteria, including the strength of the received signal (RSRP).

-After the method is called, the UE will spend 200 ms (by default) to measure the neighbouring cells, and then attempt to connect to the best one.
+After the method is called, the UE will spend some time to measure the neighbouring cells, and then attempt to attach to the best one.
 More details can be found in section :ref:`sec-initial-cell-selection` of design documentation.

+It is important to note that this method only works in EPC-enabled simulations.
+LTE-only simulations must resort to manual attachment method.

 Closed Subscriber Group
 ***********************